-The entire transmission system is interconnected with the 25 levels resistance system, and instead of using magnetic, the Schwinn 270 uses eddy current brake to make out the quietest experience while also not sacrificing functionality.
-The eddy current brake also allow the system to be more flexible, which explained the two and a half dozens levels of resistance made available to the user.
+The entire transmission system is interconnected with the 25 levels resistance system, and instead of using magnetic, the Schwinn 270 uses an eddy current brake to make out the quietest experience while also not sacrificing functionality.
+The eddy current brake also allows the system to be more flexible, which explained the two and a half dozens of levels of resistance made available to the user.

-Cooling your body down not only would be the backrest’s vents but also cooling fan with 3 speed levels for you to choose.
-A convenient cup holder is also there for you just in case you need to immediately sate that horrific thirstiness after a taxing workout.
+Cooling your body down not only would be the backrest’s vents but also a cooling fan with 3-speed levels for you to choose.
+A convenient cup holder is also there for you just in case you need to immediately state that horrific thirstiness after a taxing workout.

 The most exciting part of the Schwinn 270 is the computer system, again.
 This time, it is fully equipped with the 21st Century’s seal of approval.

-Starting the list with two, blue backlit LCD displays as windows for you to interact with the computer.
+Starting the list with two, blue backlit LCDs as windows for you to interact with the computer.
 Workout data and itineraries are available plentifully on the great, big Internet, and that is why Schwinn had made the computer Bluetooth and USB compatible for you to download them.
-And from the screen, initially, you can choose 12 profile programmes with 3 main modes: Fun rides, mountain rides and challenges for you to vary your training programme and have great fun in the process!
+And from the screen, initially, you can choose 12 profile programs with 3 main modes: Fun rides, mountain rides, and challenges for you to vary your training program and have great fun in the process!

-The computer also comes with 9 customisable heart rate programmes for you to monitor your stamina during a session, 2 fitness test programmes for you to put your strength to the test.
+The computer also comes with 9 customizable heart rate programs for you to monitor your stamina during a session, 2 fitness test programs for you to put your strength to the test.
 Then 4 user profiles for you to store personal and workout information of different members of your family or those you share the machine with for best effectiveness.
-And at last, 1 recovery test programme to test the recovery of your heart rate.
-The computer, as you can see, is designed specifically to put you and your body to the absolute limits, all the while keeping track of these positive changes as a result, making it a valuable companion to have around.
+And at last, 1 recovery test program to test the recovery of your heart rate.
+The computer, as you can see, is designed specifically to put you and your body to the absolute limits, all the while keeping track of these positive changes, as a result, making it a valuable companion to have around.

-Just like all previous bikes and something of such size and weight, the machine comes in a whole lot of pieces that’s going to take you a while to assemble together.
+Just like all previous bikes and something of such size and weight, the machine comes in a whole lot of pieces that are going to take you a while to assemble.
 Have no fear, it comes with illustrated and detailed instructions on how to put the mechanical puzzle together and only takes an hour to two hours top for you to begin training immediately.

 What we like